 The key advantages of trading bots

 Another example: During a sharp fluctuation in the oil market, my system automatically adjusted its parameters, avoiding panic-driven trades and protecting capital.
-This reinforced the idea that consistency often trumps immediacy in trading.
+This reinforces the idea that in trading, consistency can often trump immediacy.

 Limitations and risks to consider

-It would be naïve to believe that trading bots perform flawlessly under all conditions.
-Even the most advanced systems can struggle during extreme market events or sudden economic shocks.
+It would be naïve to believe that trading bots perform single-handedly and flawlessly under all conditions.
+Even the most advanced systems can struggle during extreme market events or sudden global economic shocks.
 I’ve seen well-designed bots suffer losses when unexpected geopolitical developments or major financial announcements triggered market turbulence.

 ⚠️ The risk of over-optimisation (curve fitting) is also real.
 An algorithm that is too finely tuned to past market conditions may become ineffective when trends shift.